liquibase/liquibase-contribute-site/docs/code/test-your-code/test-environments.md

 The default test environments and settings are configured in [liquibase-extension-testing/src/main/resources/liquibase.sdk.yaml](https://github.com/liquibase/liquibase/tree/master/liquibase-extension-testing/src/main/resources/liquibase.sdk.yaml){:target="_blank"}.

 That file configures the various databases including docker image settings and users to create.
-Generally each test system will be created with:
+Generally, each test system will be created with:

 - A `lbuser` user with a password `LiquibasePass1`
 - A catalog/database called `lbcat`